DZRM: 2023–2025: RP3 Alert

-2023–2025: RP3 Alert

 On April 10, 2023, the station was officially rebranded as Radyo Pilipinas 3 or RP3 Alert, serving as the radio station for emergency and disaster preparedness and information dissemination.
 In line with the rebranding, the station was set on test broadcast and officiated around May 3, 2023.
 Most of its programs were also simulcasted from its sister stations RP1 and RP2.

 2025–present: The second iteration of Radyo Magasin

-Between December 30, 2024 and January 3, 2025, the official Facebook page of the station started posting teasers for its upcoming rebranding back to Radyo Magasin, branding itself as a "general information station."
+On January 6, 2025, the station brought back the Radyo Magasin branding.
 The rebrand comes with minor schedule changes and new programs.
-This follows the main Radyo Pilipinas network's rebranding of its sub-brand as Radyo Pilipinas - Radyo Publiko on January 1, 2025.
-The rebranding took effect on January 6, 2025.